WWDC23 SALE: Save 50% on all my Swift books and bundles! >>

 Paul Hudson @twostraws

 Start by creating a new SwiftUI view called “AddBookView”.
-In terms of properties, we need an environment property to store our managed object context:
+In terms of properties, we need an environment property to get access to our model context:

-As this form is going to store all the data required to make up a book, we need @State properties for each of the book’s values except id, which we can generate dynamically.
+As this form is going to store all the data required to make up a book, we need @State properties for each of the book’s values.
 So, add these properties next:

 @State private var title = ""